Janspiry/distributed-pytorch-template/README.md

-After above steps, you need to rewrite several functions like  `base_model.py/model.py` for your network and dataset.
+After the above steps, you need to rewrite several functions like  `base_model.py/model.py` for your network and dataset.

 ##### Init step